Me!: Synopsis

 The setting of the video seems to be set within a chrysalis.
-The music video opens with a snake slithering on a floor which then explodes into a group of colourful butterflies, a probable benchmark to note the end of her previous era, Reputation, where snakes were a motif, and welcoming the inception of the upcoming one.
-The video pans up to show Swift and Urie engaging in an argument in French, with hard subtitles provided, in an apartment unit, in which Swift refers to her cats Meredith and Olivia as her "daughters".
-Swift is wearing a black and white tule dress with floral accents (which is similar to the black and white dress worn by actress Grace Kelly in the film Rear Window).
+The music video opens with a snake slithering on a floor which then explodes into a flock of colourful butterflies, symbolically ending her previous era, Reputation, where snakes were a motif, and welcoming the inception of the upcoming one.
+The video pans up to an apartment unit in which Swift and Urie are engaging in an argument in French, with hard subtitles provided.
+In the argument, Swift refers to her cats Meredith and Olivia as her "daughters".
+Swift is wearing a black and white tulle dress with floral accents (which is similar to the black and white dress worn by actress Grace Kelly in the film Rear Window).
 Swift then leaves the room without Urie and starts singing the song upon closing the door in the hallway.
 Swift walks down the hallway, and the camera briefly cuts onto a group of framed artwork hung on the apartment of chicks in sunglasses and a portrait of The Chicks during the line "and there's a lot of cool chicks out there".
 Swift is then seen walking to the lobby accompanied with several thunderclouds, one of which is in the form of a snake that tries to swallow her up but turns to dust upon doing so.
 The video cuts to a scene where a suit-clad Swift dances with her backup dancers, who are holding office bags.
 Urie looks out onto the street from the apartment and jumps down the balcony on an umbrella Mary Poppins-style wearing a floral print suit.